 The adjective sacrosanct means “especially sacred” and, by extension, applies to any belief adhered to with great devotion.
 (A follow-up post will discuss sacred and related words.)
 To sanction is to make sacred or to confirm or decree; the word also applies, as a noun, to an act of doing so or the confirmation or decree itself.
 As with other related terms, it also has a secular connotation, and in this sense is a near contronym (also known as a contranym or autoantonym): Sanction means approval or permission, but it also applies to punitive but nonviolent measures one or more nations take to compel another nation to conform to international law.
 (The word also pertains to something that prompts action or judgment in response to a question of morality.)

-5 Responses to “Saints and Sanctity”
+5 thoughts on “Saints and Sanctity”

 The definition of “saint” conforms to the meaning given by (and popularized by) the Roman Catholic church, but I wanted to also offer the biblical meaning for those who may not be familiar with it.
 Occurring almost 100 times in the New King James translation, “saint” refers to everyone who trusts in God.
 Many of the New Testament letters are written to the “saints” living in various areas.